bcgov/tno/docs/DEVELOPMENT.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)

 > If using Windows OS it is preferable to **not** use the WSL version of Docker Desktop.
 While it may work, mileage may vary in certain scenarios.
+> If using Linux ensure the following is added to your `/etc/hosts`: `172.17.0.1 host.docker.internal` and `172.17.0.1 gateway.docker.internal`

 There are a number of Windows related dependencies that are required to take advantage of some of the automated build scripts.
 These scripts simplify the process of setting up your environment, but can be performed manually if you do not want to install the following.